 Have your say

-The Environment Agency is currently seeking your views on the challenges our waters face and the choices and changes we all need to make to help tackle those challenges.
+THIS CONSULTATION IS NOW CLOSED The Environment Agency is currently seeking your views on the challenges our waters face and the choices and changes we all need to make to help tackle those challenges.
 By responding to this consultation you will be helping to shape the management of the water environment.
 The information gathered through this consultation will help the Environment Agency update the current river basin management plans, starting with the publication of draft plans in 2020.
 The Environment Agency will also use your responses to help them to consider how some of the current approaches to the management of water in England will need to change in response to a changing climate and a growing population.

 You can find out more and take part in their online consultation here.